James W. Douglass

-James W. "Jim" Douglass (born 1937) is an American author, activist, Christian theologian, and investigative journalist.
-He is a graduate of Santa Clara University.
-He and his wife, Shelley Douglass, founded the Ground Zero Center for Nonviolent Action in Poulsbo, Washington, and Mary’s House, a Catholic Worker house in Birmingham, Alabama.

-In 1997 the Douglasses received the Pacem in Terris Award.
+James W. "Jim" Douglass (born 1937) is an American peace activist, Catholic theologian, teacher, and author.
+From 1968 to 1991, he wrote multiple books on the theology of nonviolence.
+He and his wife Shelley founded the Ground Zero Center for Nonviolent Action in Poulsbo, Washington, and Mary's House, a Catholic Worker house in Birmingham, Alabama.
+In 1997, the couple received the Pacem in Terris Award.
+Douglass is best known for his 2008 book, JFK and the Unspeakable.